If you’re looking for the best dog psychology books, you’re in luck.

 With dog psychology books, I have the opposite problem!
 Narrowing it down to just the top 10 was tricky!

-There are a ton of fantastic books on dog behavior out there!
+There are a ton of fantastic & best books for dog owners on behavior out there!
 Below are the ones that I found the most helpful and easiest to follow.